-I have now closed my counselling practice for new clients, but will do voluntary counselling in third level colleges, rape crisis centres and Ukrainian centres, where I will use EMDR the world’s leading trauma therapy..
-My contact number is 087 8211 009 and my email address is email@example.com
+I have now closed my counselling practice for new clients, but will do voluntary counselling in second level schools, family resource centres and possibly rape crisis centres where I will use EMDR the world’s leading trauma therapy..
+My contact number is 087 8211 009 and my email address is firstname.lastname@example.org

 I will also be devoting much time to researching and writing.
-I have written seven books and I hope you will find some of them helpful in trying to make sense of your life.
+I have written seven books (with several more in the pipeline) and I hope you will find some of them helpful in trying to make sense of your life.
 I am currently writing a book on loneliness, something I experience myself.
 It is a difficult topic to understand and difficult to write about.
 Loneliness is a pandemic, especially as society has changed in how people interact with each other.
 I am most interested in existential loneliness, which is difficult to heal.
 I will publish this book in 2024 and hope it helps lonely people.
-Presumably, by then Brexit will have ceased to have an impact on the publishing market in Ireland.

 My latest book below is about a woman with did or Multiple Personality Disorder.
 It has just been published and is one of three volumes.
 The first volume is extremely large and very good value for its size.
 It is also available as an ebook.
-BECAUSE OF BREXIT THE PAPERBACK IS NOT AVAILABLE ON AMAZON UK BUT IS READILY AVAILABLE ON AMAZON DE (ENGLISH LANGUAGE)
+BECAUSE OF BREXIT THE PAPERBACK IS NOT YET AVAILABLE ON AMAZON UK BUT IS READILY AVAILABLE ON AMAZON.COM.

 EMERGING FROM THE DARKNESS